x0rzavi/github-readme-terminal/README.md

 Read our [Contributing Guidelines](https://github.com/x0rzavi/github-readme-terminal/blob/main/CONTRIBUTING.md) to learn about our development process, how to propose bugfixes and improvements of our Project

+<h2>Code Of Conduct📑</h2>

+This project and everyone participating in it is governed by the [Code of Conduct](https://github.com/x0rzavi/github-readme-terminal/blob/main/Code_of_conduct.md).
+By participating, you are expected to uphold this code.

 ## 🤝 Acknowledgments

 - [liamg/liamg](https://github.com/liamg/liamg) - Inspiration.